 b) Cyber Threat Security Plan

-Assigned to: _________
+Assigned to: Tom

 [Start writing here…]

 (a) Handling of Non-Public Information

 Assigned to: _________

 [Start writing here…]

 (b) Cyber Threat Security Plan.
 Deliverable: Cyber Threat Security Plan

 Subfactor Two - Program Management

 Subfactor 2: Program Management — Details the plan and process to meet the response times in Table 1: Service Call Response and Completion Time (Task Areas 2, 3 & 5), and Table 2: Service Call Response and Completion Time (Task Areas 6 & 7) of the PWS.
 Demonstrates a comprehensive management approach that ensures fully- qualified, appropriately certified personnel are provided to meet all requirements of the PWS as specified in Paragraph 13.2.9 Qualifications, including the appropriate mix of labor categories, labor hours, and other direct costs to meet the requirements of the PWS.
 Contractor's proposal shall include a staffing plan that identifies each position, supplemented with resumes for review.
 Assigned to: _________